Objective: To verify whether optical coherence tomography (OCT) can accurately monitor the occurrence of arterial healing after stenting.

-Setting Delayed stent endothelization may predispose to stent thrombosis.
-OCT is an high-resolution intravascular imaging technique that accurately identifies stent struts and arterial tissues.
+Setting: Delayed stent endothelialisation may predispose to stent thrombosis.
+OCT is a high-resolution intravascular imaging technique that accurately identifies stent struts and arterial tissues.

-Design and interventions Eight New Zealand white rabbits underwent the implantation of single bare metal stents (diameter 2-2.5 mm, length 8-13 mm) in the common carotid artery through the external carotid artery.
-After a median of 11 days (range 2-28), the stented arteries were visualised by OCT, with images acquired at a pull-back speed of 0.5 mm/sec.
-The rabbits were then euthanized, vessels were formalin fixed and finally processed for histopathology.
+Design and interventions: Eight New Zealand white rabbits underwent the implantation of single bare metal stents (diameter 2–2.5 mm, length 8–13 mm) in the right common carotid artery through the external carotid artery.
+After a median of 11 days (range 2–28), the stented arteries were visualised by OCT, with images acquired at a pull-back speed of 0.5 mm/sec.
+The rabbits were then euthanised, vessels were formalin-fixed and finally processed for histopathology.

 - neointima hyperplasia